Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at hadron colliders: Simultaneous fit of and

-Some progresses have been made in the past.
-In Ref.~\cite{CPCstudy}, it is found that excluding the $A^h_{FB}$ data around the $Z$ pole region in a PDF global analysis could reduce the bias, though the residual bias is still sizable.
-To make use of the larger event rate around the $Z$-pole and further reduce the bias, a new observable was proposed in Ref.~\cite{AFBshape}, which uses the gradient information of $A^h_{FB}(M)$ spectrum to perform the PDF global fitting, while using its average value around the $Z$-pole to determine the value of $\effstw$.
-Though this new variable can further reduce the bias, it is still not an independent fit to both $\effstw$ and the PDF shape parameters.
-An attempt to include in the determination of EW parameters (e.g., the $W$ boson mass) the uncertainty due to our imperfect knowledge of the proton structure was carried out in Ref.~\cite{NuisanceFit}, where PDF uncertainty was taken as a source of systematic error, via nuisance parameter formalism, to include in the fit of the bin-by-bin correlation of the kinematic distributions with respect to PDF variations.
-The authors concluded that the inclusion of this correlation factor yields a strong reduction of the PDF uncertainty.
-However, the analysis was achieved by relying only on the information available in current PDF sets, which are not simultaneously updated in the process of measuring the electroweak parameter.
-In short summary, none of the above-mentioned analyses provided a strategy to simultaneously fit $\effstw$ and parton information, which calls for the need of constructing some novel experimental observables.
+Some progresses on reducing the PDF and EW correlation and potential bias have been made in the past.
+In Ref.~\cite{CPCstudy}, it was found that excluding the $A^h_{FB}$ data around the $Z$ pole region in a PDF global analysis could reduce the bias.
+To further reduce the bias, at the expense of sensitivity, a new observable was proposed later in Ref.~\cite{AFBshape}, which uses the gradient information of $A^h_{FB}(M)$ spectrum to perform the PDF global fitting, while using its average value around the $Z$-pole to determine $\effstw$.
+However, the residual bias given by the above two methods is still sizable.
+Alternatively, Ref.~\cite{NuisanceFit} explored the impact of the imperfect knowledge of the proton structure on the determination of EW parameters (e.g. $M_W$) via nuisance parameter formalism, by including the bin-by-bin correlation of the kinematic distributions with respect to PDF variations.
+Though the analysis would effectively reduce the PDF uncertainty, it relies on the information of specific PDF sets, which are not automatically updated in the process of measuring the EW parameter.
+In short summary, none of these analyses provided a strategy to simultaneously fit $\effstw$ and parton information.